SQLSTATE

-Programs calling a database that accords to the SQL standard receive an indication of the success or failure of the call.
+Programs calling a database that conforms to the SQL standard receive an indication of the success or failure of the call.
 This return code - which is called SQLSTATE - consists of 5 bytes.
 They are divided into two parts: the first and second bytes contain a class and the following three a subclass.
 Each class belongs to one of four categories: "S" denotes "Success" (class 00), "W" denotes "Warning" (class 01), "N" denotes "No data" (class 02), and "X" denotes "Exception" (all other classes).